Table of Contents

 CBD or Cannabidiol is a natural component in cannabis.
 It doesn't include tetrahydrocannabinol (THC) which is the psychoactive part of marijuana.

 CBD is strictly the medicinal benefit of hemp and is entirely natural.
-So if you're wondering that if your dogs can get high from CBD, the answer is a big fat NO.
+So if you're wondering if your dogs can get high from CBD, the answer is a big fat NO.

 A lot of companies sell CBD Oils or CBD treats.
 But it's your duty as the owner to do your research.